 Virtualization is a great innovation in the technology world and having plenty of advantages, no doubt in that.
 Meanwhile, there are a few disadvantages also exist and should be considered.
 I gathered details from other blogs and with my working experience amount disadvantages of virtualization.
 Disadvantages are very less compared to advantages in virtualization, but still, it should be taken care of while implementing in a production environment.

 This list is mainly going with server virtualization.
 Desktop virtualization in your physical computer or testing environment is not very critical since it doesn’t have high important servers.
-But, when it comes to server virtualization in production environment with high critical servers, then you must consider the disadvantages also.
+But, when it comes to server virtualization in a production environment with high critical servers, then you must consider the disadvantages also.

 List of Virtualization Disadvantages

-1) High Risk in Physical fault
+1) High Risk in Physical Fault

 But the issue is, these two servers are running next to next in one server chassis.
-If this chassis or power supply goes down, then the both physical servers with 15 virtual servers will go down at the same time.
+If this chassis or power supply goes down, then both physical servers with 15 virtual servers will go down at the same time.

 2) Is Performance Same?